-I wouldn’t give up control of the selection I offer.
+As a crafter, I wouldn’t give up control of the material I receive.
 “Hey supplier, send me 5 yards in 10 different fabrics…which colors and prints?
 You choose.”

 Whether you’re selling to retailers or not, being set up to take orders and sell one type of product multiple times will encourage more sales after the craft show.

 And if they did put the effort in to contact the vendor and ask about the necklace, how would they describe it?
-How would the vendor know which one they were talking about when they had 20 different, but somewhat similar, necklaces at the event?
+How would the vendor know which one they were talking about when they had 50 different necklaces at the event?

 The majority of shoppers you encounter at a craft show will not buy from you that day.
 If they like your work, make sure they know they can buy the items they saw, once they’re ready.